rohithagannamaneedi/Ecommerce-Follow-Along/README.md

 # Milestone 5
 * Createdthe Signup page in React and added code for signup backend also.
 * Added the Signup page validation in (signup,login).

+# Milestone 6

+* Added the password encryption in backend signup page.
+* Added comparison for checking password is correct or not in login backend